giantswarm/docs/src/content/guides/efk-stack-app-oidc/index.md

 ```

 **Note**
-The parameter `roles_key` in `config.yml` defines what key from the OIDC token is used to identify the users roles on kibana.
-Here it is setup to use the users group IDs.
-How to configure azure to send the users group IDs in the OIDC token is covered in the section **Register app on azure portal and configure jwt token**
+`roles_key` in `config.yml` defines what key from the OIDC token is used to identify the user's roles in Kibana.
+Here, it uses the user's group IDs.
+How to configure Azure to send the user's group IDs in the OIDC token is covered in the prev. section: **Register app on Azure portal and configure JWT token**

-### Configure internal-users database
+## Step 3: Configure internal-users database

-The internal-users secret can be used to add initial users to the opendistro security plugins internal user database.
+Similar to the previous section, we use a secret to add to opendistro-security plugin's internal user database.
+This secret also needs to be present in the target namespace for efk-stack-app to deploy successfully.

+### Create internalUsersSecret
+1. Save the .yaml lines below to a file called `internal_users.yml`.
+Modify the `password hashes`.

-The file format requires hashed passwords.
+It requires hashed passwords.
 Use https://bcrypt-generator.com/ or refer to the [opendistro-security guide](https://opendistro.github.io/for-elasticsearch-docs/docs/security/configuration/yaml/#internal_usersyml).

-Similar to the previous section, initial users to add to the opendistro-security plugins internal user database are provided through a secret.
-This secret also need to be present in the target namespace for efk-stack-app to deploy successfully.

-**Make sure the admin-password matches with the admin password defined in the values.yaml as configured in "Configure OIDC backend for Kibana"**
+(Note: You will use these hashes as the admin password to be defined in the last section: "Configure OIDC backend for Kibana")

-#### Create internalUsersSecret
-1. Save the .yaml lines below to a file called `internal_users.yml`.
-Make sure to modify the `password hashes` as mentioned above.
 2. Generate and deploy the secret to the efk-stack-app namespace:
 ```bash=
 kubectl create secret generic -n efk-stack-app opendistro-internal-users --from-file=./internal_users.yml